Visitors in the Christchurch History Society Archives Room

 - liaise with other history groups locally, regionally and nationally so as to further the interests of the Society.

 The Christchurch History Society is totally volunteer based and only exists due the dedication of its Members and the Society is extremely appreciative of all donations whenever they are received.

 Membership is open to anyone with an interest in the history of Christchurch and its Environs.
-Use this link to find out more about Membership of the Christchurch History Society.
-To become a Member download the Membership Application Form and follow the instructions on the Form.
+Use this link to find out more about Membership of the Christchurch History Society and to download a Membership Form.

 Christchurch and its Environs